JoelMon/scriptx/README.md

 OPTIONS:
     -f, --file <file>             The input video file to process.
-    -o, --output <output_path>    The path were to save the output file. [default: output.m4v] -v, --verse <verse>           The verse to be cut out.
-A single verse or a range of verses can be cut, eg. 2-5.
+    -o, --output <output_path>    The path were to save the output file. [default: output.m4v] -v, --verse <verse>           The verse to be extracted out.
+A single verse or a range of verses can be extracted. e.g. 2-5

 ```
 ## Contributing
 Pull requests are welcome.
 For major changes or if unsure about a contribution, please open an [issue](https://github.com/JoelMon/scriptx/issues) first to discuss what you would like to change.